yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/getting-started.md

    ![](https://github.com/anushabc/MCW-Continuous-delivery-in-Azure-DevOps/blob/prod/Hands-on%20lab/media/imgdepre.png?raw=true "Lab Environment")

 1. To get the lab environment details, you can select **Environment Details** tab.
 Additionally, the credentials will also be emailed to your email address provided at registration.
 You can also open the Lab Guide on separate and full window by selecting the **Split Window** from lower right corner.
-Also, you can start, stop and restart virtual machines from **Virtual Machines** tab.
+Also, you can start, stop and restart virtual machines from **Resources** tab.

    ![](https://github.com/anushabc/MCW-Continuous-delivery-in-Azure-DevOps/blob/prod/Hands-on%20lab/media/image02.png?raw=true "Lab Environment")